 Does it rain sulfuric acid on Venus?

-Verdict: It does rain sulfuric acid on Venus, but not on the surface, 25 km high in the atmosphere.
+Verdict: It does rain sulfuric acid on Venus, but not on the surface, rather at 25 km high in the atmosphere.
 The sulfur may come from volcanic eruptions.

 Does it rain Glass on HD 189733b?